 It is important to understand the landlord’s position and lease conditions from the start.
 Careful negotiation when drafting the lease will prevent problems later when it is too late to back out.
 You would be surprised at the number of deals which hang on the size of the lettering, colours, or even position of signs deemed permissible.

 We have a wealth of experience in dealing with complex lease negotiations and know how important it is to consider every point.
-Make sure you speak to us to guarantee all your lease conditions suit you before you ‘sign up’.Talk to our legal team
+Make sure you speak to us to guarantee all your lease conditions suit you before you ‘sign’.

 The information provided in all of our blogs reflects only a narrative of some elements to consider on the topic.
 The blogs do not contain considered legal advice and should not be relied upon as advice.
 Please see our website terms and conditions for full details of our disclaimer.
 If you are interested in obtaining advice, please contact one of our lawyers who will be happy and able to advise you on your own particular circumstances.